pbiecek/InterpretableMachineLearning2020/Homeworks/H3/README.md

 1. For the selected data set, train a predictive model
 2. for some selected observation from this dataset, calculate the model predictions for model (1)
 3. for an observation selected in (2), calculate the decomposition of model prediction using LIME / live / lime / localModel or similar technique (packages for R: live, live, localModel, iml, packages for python: lime).
-4. compare LIME decompositions for different obervartions in the dataset.
+4. compare LIME decompositions for different observations in the dataset.
 How stable are these explanations?
 5. train a second model (of any class, neural nets, linear, other boosting) and find an observation for which LIME attributions are different between the models
 6. Comment on the results for points (4) and (5)